sam-cooksey/data146new/Project1.md

 Note: I was unable to get the script to read the gapminder file, but I did manage to open it in Pycharm, so all of my answers from here on out are from reading the data or doing the math myself.

-4. The lowest life expectancy on the table was from Afghanistan in 1952, which happens to be the first line of the data frame.
-At the time, the life expectancy was just 28 years, almost certainly due to high infant mortality.
+4. The lowest life expectancy on the table was from Rwanda in 1992, which happens to be the first line of the data frame.
+At the time, the life expectancy was just 23.599 years, almost certainly due to high infant mortality.

 5. The highest results were:
 Germany: 2,554,520.75